Diegolusberg/android-guidelines/project_and_code_guidelines.md

 #### 1.3.1.6 Menu files
 ![Required](./assets/required.png)

 Similar to layout files, menu files should match the name of the component.
-For example, if we are defining a menu file that is going to be use in the `UserActivity`, then the name of the file should be `activity_user.xml`
+For example, if we are defining a menu file that is going to be used in the `UserActivity`, then the name of the file should be `activity_user.xml`

-A good practise is to not include the word `menu` as part of the name because these files are already located in directory called menu.
+A good practice is to not include the word `menu` as part of the name because these files are already located in the `menu` directory.

 #### 1.3.1.7 Values files
 ![Required](./assets/required.png)